f3-factory/F3com-data/base/main.md

 #### Caching

 The 3rd argument `$ttl` defines the caching time in seconds.
 Setting this argument to a positive value will call the [expire](base#expire) function to set cache metadata in the HTTP response header.
+It also caches the route response, but only GET and HEAD requests are cacheable.

 #### Bandwidth Throttling